Shadow Labyrinth: Development

 Bandai Namco Studios began developing Shadow Labyrinth in 2020.
-When conceptualizing the game, they made expanding the audience of the Pac-Man series, which is a predominantly family friendly franchise, their primary goal.
-They decided to do this by creating a more "dark" entry in the series.
-They went back to the original concepts for the first Pac-Man game, and boiled it down to "the maze concept, the eat concept, and how the table can flip all of a sudden".
+When conceptualizing the game, the team made expanding the audience of the Pac-Man series, a predominantly family-friendly franchise, their primary goal.
+They decided to do this by creating a darker entry in the series.
+They revisited the original concepts for the first Pac-Man game, and boiled them down to "the maze concept, the eat concept, and how the table can flip all of a sudden".
 Using that basis, the team began creating Shadow Labyrinth.
-The game's development team is joined by Katsuhiro Harada, the producer of the Tekken series.
-It is being developed using the Unity engine.
-Per the development team's vision behind expanding the appeal of Pac-Man to those who had never played a game in the series, they chose to leave any references to it out of the game's title.
+The game's development team includes Katsuhiro Harada, producer of the Tekken series, and it was developed using the Unity engine.
+Per the development team's vision of expanding the appeal of Pac-Man to those who had never played a game in the series, they chose to leave any references to it out of the game's title.

 The darker setting and art direction behind Shadow Labyrinth is based on what the development team described as the "Ice Age" concept.
-In an interview with Rolling Stone, marketing manager Knoah Piasek said that this concept referred to the idea of the game's enemies and bosses being monsters that were native to the planet it takes place on, rather than basic enemy designs that the series was known for like ghosts.
-Furthermore, Piasek said that alongside the enemies that originated from the planet, some will have also fused with beings from other worlds, allowing the game's enemies to develop into something "bigger and scarier".
+In an interview with Rolling Stone, marketing manager Knoah Piasek said that this concept referred to the idea of the game's enemies and bosses being monsters native to the planet it takes place on, rather than basic enemy designs the series was known for, such as ghosts.
+Piasek added that some enemies have fused with beings from other worlds, allowing them to develop into something "bigger and scarier".